-MFS Service Center, Inc. (MFSC), a wholly-owned subsidiary of MFS, provides dividend and distribution disbursing and transfer agent and recordkeeping functions in connection with the issuance, transfer, and redemption of each class of shares of the fund under a Shareholder Servicing Agent Agreement.
+MFS Service Center, Inc. ("MFSC"), a wholly owned subsidiary of MFS, provides dividend and distribution disbursing and transfer agent and recordkeeping functions in connection with the issuance, transfer, and redemption of the Initial Class shares of the fund under a Shareholder Servicing Agent Agreement.
 MFSC receives a fee based on the costs it incurs in providing these services and a target profit margin.
 In addition, MFSC is reimbursed for out-of-pocket expenses.